Syllabus

 Grade breakdown:

-Self-evaluation: You will reflect critically on your learning (with specific questions and rubrics) and evaluate your midterm and final project.
-After interacting with your work, I will give you feedback on your midterm and, optionally, on your final.
+Self-evaluation: You will reflect critically on your learning (with rubrics) and evaluate your class projects.
+After interacting with your work, I will give you feedback on your proposal and, optionally, on your final.
 I reserve the right to change your self-assessment if there is a significant disparity between your self-evaluations and my appreciation of your work.

 Grading: